-The Scott & White Neuroscience Institute, housed at Scott & White Medical Center – Temple, was created to treat patients with neurological disorders and conditions.
+The Scott & White Neuroscience Institute, housed at Baylor Scott & White Medical Center – Temple, was created to treat patients with neurological disorders and conditions.
 With a commitment to patient care, education and research, our multidisciplinary team of physicians have built a nationally acclaimed healthcare organization.

 The Neuroscience Institute is a fully integrated model, with medical professionals and specialists trained to treat the spectrum of neurological care.
 The teams are complemented by highly skilled support staff and advanced technology to treat a wide range of neurological conditions, including: